Public Transportation Accidents

 Who’s responsible when mass transit accidents occur?

 Our Oklahoma City mass transit lawyers understand the unique and complex difficulties in mass transit accident cases.
-Different groups may be held liable if you are slip on a wet floor at the Will Rogers Airport, for example, than if your plane loses an engine cover (like UA 1175), and the emergency landing leads you to be injured.
-Because of the complexities of these types of cases, our attorneys take the time necessary for:
+Different groups may be held liable if you slip on a wet floor at the Will Rogers Airport, for example, or if your plane loses an engine cover (like UA 1175), and the emergency landing leads you to be injured.
+There are private ones like this strange one that just happened in Oklahoma, where a woman was killed by the wing of a small airplane.

 • Filing claims against the government.
 All clients should understand that there are strict notice requirement time limits for filing claims against the Oklahoma Department of Transportation, a county, a city, and a governmental agency.
-If you don’t file a notice properly, you will lose all your rights.
+If you don’t file a notice properly and promptly, you will lose all your rights.

 • Understanding common carrier laws.
-These are specific federal and state laws that govern how public mass transit owners must protect their riders.
-Our Oklahoma City laws work to show that the carrier failed to inspect and maintain their vehicles and transit routes, that they failed to fully supervise their drivers, and that they failed to follow common carrier rules and regulations.
+These are specific federal and state laws that govern how public and private mass transit owners must protect their riders.
+Generally, a common carrier is defined by U.S. law as a public or private entity that transports people or products from one place to another for a fee.
+Our Oklahoma City lawyers work to show that a common carrier failed to inspect and maintain their vehicles and transit routes, that they failed to fully supervise their drivers, and that they failed to follow common carrier rules and regulations.

 • Understanding the traffic rules that apply.
 The rules for flying planes, operating boats, and driving trains and trolleys are different than for standard vehicles.
 We understand the navigation rules for each mode of mass transit.